donesvad/java-api-test-mintos/README.md

     - The project is first built using Maven with the command mvn clean install -DskipTests.
 This command compiles the project and skips the tests to quickly validate the build.
 4. Running the Tests:
-    - After the build, the E2E API tests are executed using the mvn test command.
+    - After the build, the automation API tests are executed using the mvn test command.
 This step ensures that all tests are run and their results are generated.
 5. Generating and Publishing the Allure Test Report:
     - The CI pipeline loads the test report history from the gh-pages branch.
     - The Allure report is generated using the `simple-elf/allure-report-action@v1.9` action.